Types of diseases

 Searched over 200M research papers

-Traditional Chinese Medicine (TCM) and Disease Correlations
+Traditional Chinese Medicine (TCM) Constitution Types and Disease Associations

 Conclusion